 Barracuda Fishing Techniques

-Not everyone has the same view on how to work tube lures in the water.
-Rigging for barracuda fishing almost always involves a stainless steel leader as well since there teeth can easily cut through most regular forms of fishing line.
-A good fishing guide or fishing charter service will be able to put you onto some good Barracuda fishing on your next day on the water.
+Not everyone has the same view on how to work tube lures in the water, though.
+Rigging for barracuda fishing almost always involves a stainless steel leader as well since their teeth can easily cut through most regular forms of fishing line.